tobyscott25/gin-postgres-air-docker-starter/README.md

 ## Production

-> Note: Environment variables are never baked into the images.
+> Note: Environment variables are never baked into the image, or they wouldn't be _environment_ variables.
 The production environment will start a Docker container based on this image, but it will have to pass the environment variables to the container when it runs it.

 ```bash
 # Build Docker image for production: